 Do you think the new rules will change the balance and create some problems for those who always came first in recent times?

 "Ferrari and Schumacher have amply demonstrated that they know how to adapt to different situations.
-Michael knows how to manage the tyres, which is very important from this year that it is no longer possible to change them.
+Michael knows how to manage the tyres, which is very important this year since it is no longer possible to change them.
 He is a complete driver, I exclude that a rule will be able to stop him.
 The results will depend on how well we and they work".

 Well, yours so far has appeared impeccable...